 Understanding and Improving Generalization in Deep Learning workshop, ICML, 2019

 Since their introduction a year ago, distributional approaches to reinforcement learning (distributional RL) have produced strong results relative to the standard approach which models expected values (expected RL).
 However, aside from convergence guarantees, there have been few theoretical results investigating the reasons behind the improvements distributional RL provides.
 In this paper we begin the investigation into this fundamental question by analyzing the differences in the tabular, linear approximation, and non-linear approximation settings.
 We prove that in many realizations of the tabular and linear approximation settings, distributional RL behaves exactly the same as expected RL.
 In cases where the two methods behave differently, distributional RL can in fact hurt performance when it does not induce identical behaviour.
-We then continue with an empirical analysis comparing distributional and expected RL methods in control settings with non-linear approximators to tease apart where the improvements from distributional RL methods are coming from.
+We then continue with an empirical analysis comparing distributional and expected RL methods in control settings with non-linear approximators to tease a... [full abstract]

 Clare Lyle, Pablo Samuel Castro, Marc G Bellemare

 OATML group members and collaborators are proud to present 13 papers at NeurIPS 2021 main conference. …Full post...

 Jannik Kossen, Neil Band, Aidan Gomez, Clare Lyle, Tim G. J. Rudner, Yarin Gal, Binxin (Robin) Ru, Clare Lyle, Lisa Schut, Atılım Güneş Baydin, Tim G. J. Rudner, Andrew Jesson, Panagiotis Tigas, Joost van Amersfoort, Andreas Kirsch, Pascal Notin, Angelos Filos, 11 Oct 2021